 The intent of Commercial Planned Unit Developments (C-PUD) is to permit greater flexibility and consequently more creative design of various types of development than are possible under conventional zoning regulations.
 It is the intention of this Article to allow flexible land use composition and design without sacrificing the basic principles of sound zoning practice.
-The basic zoning districts and their permitted uses as established in this Ordinance will form the basis for designing a combination of uses permitted in each district in the form of clustering principal uses and activities that may not otherwise be possible under the respective district regulations while maintaining the overall density of development consistent with the district regulations.
+The basic zoning districts and their permitted uses as established in this Ordinance will form the basis for designing a combination of uses permitted in each district in the form of clustering principal uses and activities that may not otherwise be possible under the respective district regulations.
 This C-PUD District is also intended to allow activities from several districts as one project on the same clustering principle.
 This C-PUD District is intended to minimize development impacts upon important environmental natural features, to provide for a more economical arrangement of onsite infrastructure by permitting principal uses to be more consolidated on one portion of a C-PUD site while retaining overall density objectives.